-To put the sort of speeds being offered by the NBN into perspective, YouTube recommends its users employ an internet connection with 500 plus Kbps (1 Mbps equals 1,000 Kbps), while Skype states the minimum speed required for calling is 30 Kbps.
+To put the sort of download speeds being offered by the NBN into real-life perspective, YouTube recommends that its users employ an internet connection with at least 500 plus Kbps (1 Mbps equals 1,000 Kbps), while Skype that states the minimum data speed required for calling is 30 Kbps.
 Netflix, meanwhile, is a more data-intensive service, recommending speeds of 3 Mbps for standard definition-quality videos, 5 Mbps for high definition and 25 Mbps for ultra-high definition.

 These extra speeds also allow everyone to use more internet-enabled devices without any lag or interruption.
 With multiple devices running simultaneously, the demands on your broadband plan – and your router – will quickly add up; and in today’s increasingly connected world, running increasingly data-intensive services, the amount of data we use will only continue to rise.

 The effect of a much faster national network is this – your router will have to process much more data, at a much greater rate than it does at the moment.
 For many routers currently in use, this will be a task they simply can’t handle.

 The router’s role

 Many routers are sold as a combination of modem and router, for which reason you may believe them to be essentially the same thing.
 However, the two devices are also sold separately and serve separate functions.
 Optus provides the following explanation of modems and routers and their specific purposes:

 - “A modem is the device that allows you to connect to the internet.
 It’s usually currently connected to your home or business’ phone service jack.”

 - “A router allows you to connect multiple devices to create a network.
 When you link a modem and router you can connect multiple devices to the internet through wireless connections or Ethernet cables.”